whiteboxdev/library-defold-typewriter/README.md

 Continue onto the next paragraph after the end of a paragraph has been reached.

+### dtypewriter.skip()

+Skip to the end of the current paragraph if characters are being typed.

 ### dtypewriter.add_color(name, color)

 Add a custom color in the `<color=[color]>` element.
 If the color name already exists, it is overwriten.